A Conversation with Pepsi MAX’s ‘Chief Tasting Officer’, Chabuddy G

 “Definitely…I feel like a modern day Prince Naseem, you know… when he’s fat.
 I’m like Apache Indian… actually one of my names back in the day used to be ‘Apache Pakistani’.
 So I’ve got those wibes… and I think it’s great to represent for the Asian race, but let me tell you something brother, you know what my race is?
 Human race, brother.
 I promote being Asian, but there’s only one race, and that’s the human race.
 We’re all one, isn’ it?
 Peace and love.”

 Check out Chabuddy G on Instagram, @chabuddyg and Twitter @CHABUDDYGEEZY to keep up to date with his Pepsi MAX crusade and find out how he’s taking on the doubters.
 Visit www.pepsi.co.uk to find your nearest Pepsi MAX Taste Challenge location and take the challenge yourself.
+The results for latest challenge are in!
+Check out the video below:

 Read more from Tashan Patel @tashan.patel26